Grading

 WEIGHTED GPA

-Faithful Scholars tabulates your child’s cumulative GPA using the South Carolina Grade Conversion Chart (page 4) commonly referred to as the South Carolina Uniform Grading Policy (SCUGP).
+Faithful Scholars tabulates your child’s cumulative GPA using the South Carolina Grade Conversion Chart commonly referred to as the South Carolina Uniform Grading Policy (SCUGP).

-SC uses a weighted (for Honors, AP, DE) 10 Point Scale which is called a 4-point-scale on college applications.
+SC uses a weighted (for Honors, AP, DE) scale that is termed a 10-point scale, but which is called a weighted 6-point-scale on college applications.

 COLLEGE PREP is what you would think of as typical course using a textbook or material that is geared toward high school.
 If you are uncertain you can check the website of or call the textbook publisher and request their opinion.
 This can be helpful in creating your course description as well.
 It is a good idea to have this supporting material in your Records Notebook.
 This will be required if you are transferring 8th grade core subjects to your student’s high school transcript.
 Homeschoolers typically complete 100% of their subject work while traditional schools aim toward completing a minimum of 80% of the course.